eligifty-coder/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### Task 13 - Write a script that prints a number with two decimal places, followed by a new line.
  ### Task 14 - Write a script that converts a number from base 10 to base 16.
 ### Task 15 - Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+###  ask 16 - Write a script that prints every other line from the input, starting with the first line.